Discover the Upside to the Only Conventional Lithium Mine in the U.S.

 - Canaccord Genuity

-Located close to both end-users and potential senior industry partners, the aim is to develop a strategic, U.S. domestic source of lithium to supply the increasing and accelerating adoption of EVs and battery storage.
+Located close to both end-users and potential senior industry partners, Piedmont’s aim is to develop a strategic, U.S. domestic source of lithium to supply the increasing and accelerating adoption of EVs and battery storage.

 Mine Life Doubles After New Studies